 To add a new contact you will want to make sure to add the contact on your Google account so it is backed up, rather than just saving to the phone.
 To add a contact, simply open up your dial pad and type in the number.
 From there you will see a + sign; click that and you will be taken to the “add a new contact” page.
 From here you can easily add a picture, name, email, address, phone number, and any other notes you may have.

 Working with Notifications

-Although every Android device is a little different, there is a basic general layout that you can except on each device.
+Although every Android device is a little different, there is a basic general layout that you can expect on each device.
 Notifications will most likely always be on the top bar, which can pull down by simply swiping down on the top of your screen.
-Applications and widgets will always be in the middle (or main) part of the screen and the bottom will have the main buttons such as home, back and view all open applications.
+Applications and widgets will always be in the middle (or main) part of the screen and the bottom will have the main buttons such as home, back, and view all open applications.